Expert Insights: Calcium Tablets for Women's Health

 Interactions with Medications

-Calcium can interfere with certain medications, including some antibiotics, thyroid medications, and osteoporosis drugs.
-It can also affect iron absorption from supplements.
+Many healthcare professionals note that calcium can interfere with certain medications, including some antibiotics, thyroid medications, and osteoporosis drugs.
+It's commonly understood that it can also affect iron absorption from supplements.
 Always check with your healthcare provider about timing if you take prescription medications.

 When to Consult a Healthcare Professional